All Are Welcome!

 Immanuel Lutheran Church of Hillman is located at the intersection of County Hwy 27 and County Hwy 47.
 It is one mile west of County 8.

-Sunday School begins on September 15.
+Sunday School began on September 15.
 All youth from Kindergarten to 6th grade are welcome.
-Pre-registration is not necessary, Sunday school students are dismissed for Sunday School after the Prayer of the Day.
+Sunday school students are dismissed for Sunday School after the Prayer of the Day.
 For more information.

 Please call Immanuel at 320-277-3939 or Lacey at 320-232-5439.